 To sum it up, keep it simple, so ask yourself:

 Write down your answer.
-Then when it comes to it, just relax, don’t overthink it and start talking.
+Then when it comes to it, just relax, don’t overthink it and start talking (you won't introduce your podcast like a pro just yet).
 You may be surprised by how forgiving audiences are.
-In fact, slip-ups can help build rapport and make your sound authentic (after all, no ones perfect).
+In fact, slip-ups can help build rapport and make your sound authentic (after all, no one's perfect).

 By now, we've all heard of Serial, but what can we learn about podcast intros from one that’s been downloaded over 250 MILLION times?
 A lot, as it so happens...